TL;DR

 - TL;DR

-- What counts as a social media analytics tool (and what doesn’t)
+- What to look for in a social media analytics tool

 - How to evaluate social media analytics tools